ddev/ddev/docs/content/users/install/ddev-installation.md

     14. In WSL2 run `mkcert -install`.

-    That's it!
+    That’s it!
 You have now installed DDEV on WSL2.
-If you're using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.
+If you’re using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.

     To upgrade DDEV in WSL2 Ubuntu, use `apt upgrade ddev` as described in the [Linux installation section](#apt-packages-for-Debian-based-systems).

-    !!!warning "Projects go in /home, not on the Windows filesystem" Make sure you put your projects in the Linux filesystem (e.g. `/home/<your_username>`), **not** in the Windows filesystem (`/mnt/c`), because you'll get vastly superior performance on the Linux filesystem.
+    !!!warning "Projects go in `/home`, not on the Windows filesystem" Make sure you put your projects in the Linux filesystem (e.g. `/home/<your_username>`), **not** in the Windows filesystem (`/mnt/c`), because you’ll get vastly superior performance on the Linux filesystem.
 You will be very unhappy if you put your project in `/mnt/c`.

     !!!note "Path to certificates"
         Note the prompt `Installing to the system store is not yet supported on this Linux`, which can be a simple result of not having `/usr/sbin` in the path so that `/usr/sbin/update-ca-certificates` can be found.)